DanielPresas/ThermocheckApp/README.md

 # Thermocheck App

-A simple project that uses OpenCV to get thermal image data and performs facial recognition.
+A simple project that uses OpenCV to stream image data and perform facial recognition.

+Please see `FEATURES.md` for all current and future app features.

 ## **Building for Windows 10**